Skip to main content

 Conservation framing is a term used to describe the materials, techniques and expertise used to provide protection to artwork from damage.
 Conservation framing needs to take into account the location it will be displayed - providing protection against wear, accidents, UV damage and humidity.

-50 Years Experience
+Over 50 Years of Experience

 Completely Bespoke